birds of a feather

 Since March 2018, I've been going through a transition phase and have not updated the blog since that time.
 However, I am currently writing more articles to be featured here soon.
 Many of the experiences I have had over the last several months have given me a different perspective on some of the deeper questions Christians have.
 I'll be sharing those here in the near future.

 Until then, please take time to read some of the previous posts, starting with the one below.
-Thank you!

 Some years ago, and not long after I had re-committed my life to Christ, I was invited to have dinner with a friend and a married couple—we’ll call them Derek and Deidre.
 My friend wanted me to meet this young couple because she was enamored with their strong faith in God.
 She had bragged on them many times before.
 “They’re the best Christian people I know,” she said.